aaronAlien/frontend-mentor-4/README.md

 ### Built with

-* decided to use React and Tailwind for this challenge for better planning and
+* decided to use React and Tailwind for this challenge for better planning and visualisation.

 - [React](https://reactjs.org/)
 - [Vite](https://vite.dev/)